GuillaumeIsabelleX/metazot/README.md

 = 5.5 =

 * New!
-Autocomplete search bar option for "zotpressLib" shortcode.
+Autocomplete search bar option for "metazotLib" shortcode.
 * Updated DOI hyperlinking function.
 * Fixed item import bugs related to quotes and empty queries.
 * Thanks to @mlwk for a thorough, 2+ level nested collections fix.
 * Thanks to Joe Alberts for fixing the permission denied error reporting.
-* Added support for "month-month year" format to zp_date_format.
+* Added support for "month-month year" format to mz_date_format.

 = 5.4.2 =